kulichkoff/serverless-env-generator/README.md

 - Don`t expand merge directives when modifying env file
 - Add new commands that work with anchors
-- Support for serverless v4
+- Support for serverless v4 and v3

 ### Notes